SZU-Bio-Lwp/MSE-CapsPPISP/README.md

 # MSE-CapsPPISP: Spatial Hierarchical Protein-Protein Interaction Sites Prediction Using Squeeze-and-Excitation Capsule Networks
 ## Feature extraction
-1. The Position-Specific-Scoring-Matrix (PSSM) feature can be obtained from NCBI' website or from other studies
+1. The Position-Specific-Scoring-Matrix (PSSM) feature can be obtained by using the PSI-BLAST [21] programs from NCBI' website or from other studies.

-2. The Predicted secondary structure (pSS) and Predicted solvent accessibility (pSA) are derived from https://services.healthtech.dtu.dk/service.php?NetSurfP-2.0
+2. The predicted secondary structure and predicted solvent accessibility features are derived from https://services.healthtech.dtu.dk/service.php?NetSurfP-2.0.

-3. The Physicochemical characteristics (phyChar) Zhang et al.
+3. The physicochemical characteristics are derived from Zhang *et al*.